mozman/ezdxf/docs/source/concepts/units.rst

 -----------

-As said each block definition can have independent units, but there is no implicit unit conversion applied, not in CAD applications and not in ezdxf.
+As said each block definition can have independent units, but there is no implicit unit conversion applied, not in CAD applications and not in `ezdxf`.

-When inserting a block reference (INSERT) into the modelspace or another block layout with different units, the scaling factor between these units **must** be applied explicit as scaling DXF attributes (:attr:`xscale`, ...) of the :class:`~ezdxf.entities.Insert` entity, e.g. modelspace in meters and block in centimeters, x-, y- and z-scaling has to be 0.01:
+When inserting a block reference (INSERT) into the modelspace or another block layout with different units, the scaling factor between these units **must** be applied explicit as DXF attributes (:attr:`xscale`, ...) of the :class:`~ezdxf.entities.Insert` entity, e.g. modelspace in meters and block in centimeters, x-, y- and z-scaling has to be 0.01: